d-flood/apparatus-explorer-standalone/README.md

 # Apparatus Explorer
 ## NOTE
-This version of the apparatus explorer is deprecated in favor of https://github.com/d-flood/apparatus-explorer and the [web app](https://www.davidaflood.com/blog/an-online-digital-critical-apparatus/).
+This was a very early version of the apparatus explorer, created when I was learning Python.
+It is deprecated in favor of https://github.com/d-flood/apparatus-explorer and the [web app](https://www.davidaflood.com/blog/an-online-digital-critical-apparatus/).
 My focus is now with the web app as it is both a tool for my daily research and an easier way to share my data with others.

 ![screenshot](images/example.gif)
 ![demonstration gif](images/demonstration_v.05.gif)